 Blended Learning this module will involve a limited number of face-to-face study days supported by online distance learning activities

-This module is planned to commence delivery during w/c 20th January 2020 and includes 5 half days attendance at the University (usually on a Friday).
+This module is planned to commence delivery January 2022 and includes 5 half days attendance at the University (usually on a Friday)

 Module assessment is made up of one or more assessment tasks.
 The assessment task(s) for this module are: